Treasure hunt: why it’s good for children

 - When you’re ready, tell your child it’s time for the treasure hunt.
 Give your child the first clue and encourage them to look for the others until they’ve found the treasure.

 Adapting a treasure hunt for children of different ages or children with diverse abilities

 Your younger child might find hunting for clues a bit challenging.
-You can have a simpler treasure by getting your child to look for everyday items in the park.
+You can have a simpler treasure hunt by getting your child to look for everyday items in the park.
 Here’s how:

 - Make a list of things for your child to collect – for example, a round pebble, a pointy leaf, a red flower or a seed.